sachinchaturvedi93/PokemonClassifier/README.md

 ## Notes

-1. This is taken from started code for deploying [fast.ai](https://www.fast.ai) models on [Render](https://github.com/render-examples/fastai-v3).
+1. The starter codes is taken from the starter code for deploying [fast.ai](https://www.fast.ai) models on [Render](https://github.com/render-examples/fastai-v3).

 2. We need to add a Procfile to the repository and put `web: python app/server.py serve` in it.